 2014 December - Venezuela's chief prosecutor formally charges leading opposition figure Maria Corina Machado with conspiracy to assassinate President Maduro.

 2015 February - Antonio Ledezma, opposition mayor of Caracas, charged with plotting coup with US support.
 He denies this, accusing government of stifling criticism.

-2015 December - Opposition Democratic Unity coalition wins two-thirds majority in Congressional elections, ending 16 years of Socialist Party control.
+2015 December - Opposition Democratic Unity coalition wins two-thirds majority in parliamentary elections, ending 16 years of Socialist Party control.

-2016 January - Three Democratic Unity deputies resign from Congress under Supreme Court pressure, depriving coalition of clear two-thirds majority that would have allowed it to block legislation proposed by President Maduro.
+2016 January - Three Democratic Unity deputies resign from the National Assembly parliament under Supreme Court pressure, depriving coalition of clear two-thirds majority that would have allowed it to block legislation proposed by President Maduro.

 2016 February - President Maduro announces measures aimed at fighting economic crisis, including currency devaluation and first petrol price rise in 20 years.

-2016 September - Hundreds of thousands of people take part in a protest in Caracas calling for the removal of President Maduro, blaming him for the economic crisis and accusing the electoral commission of delaying a referendum which could shorten his term in office.
+2016 September - Hundreds of thousands of people take part in a protest in Caracas calling for the removal of President Maduro, accusing him of responsibility for the economic crisis.

-2017 April - Several people die in clashes with security forces during mass protests demanding early presidential elections and the resignation of President Maduro, who signals willingness to resume Vatican-mediated talks.
+2017 April-May - Several people die in clashes with security forces during mass protests demanding early presidential elections and the revoking of a planned constituent assembly to replace the National Assembly.